 • The Company has appointed KPMG AZSA LLC as its independent audit corporation.
 Please note that there are no special conflicts of interest between this company and MS&AD Holdings.

-• The Board of Directors and the Audit & Supervisory Board endeavor to take appropriate action to ensure adequate auditing by the Accounting Auditors.
+• The Board of Directors and the Audit & Supervisory Committee endeavor to take appropriate action to ensure adequate auditing by the Accounting Auditors.

 Accounting Auditor Remuneration